wfpcoslv/maps-examples/README.md

 Google Protocol Buffers is used to define the format to store the data on each event, used "as-is" it's possible to store near 10 (32-bit) numeric or floating-point records for each individual event.
 Using it with more advanced programing techniques like packing and restricting data ranges it's possible to double or triple the number of indicators by each individual event.

 Each NFC card can support different types of events.
-The cloud management platform is used to define the different events that could be recorder under each individual programme.
+The cloud management platform is used to define the different events that could be recorded under each individual programme.

 ### The Device
 FAMOCO provides NFC-enabled mobile devices that support Secure Access Modules (SAM) to keep safe the keys used by the cards in the system.